Novara Holidays

 What currency is used in Novara?

-The Euro is the official currency used in Novara, as part of the Eurozone.
+The Euro is the official currency used in Novara, as it is part of the Eurozone.

 What language is spoken in Novara?

-The most spoken languages in Novara are Italian, with English and French also commonly understood.
+The most spoken languages in Novara are Italian, the official language, followed by English and Spanish, commonly spoken by tourists and expatriates.

 What’s the best way to travel around Novara?

-The best ways to travel to Novara include taking a train from Milan or other major cities, as the train service is efficient and convenient.
+The best ways to travel to Novara include taking a train from Milan, which is only about 30 minutes away, or driving via the A4 motorway for easy access.

 Is Novara religious?